Prostate enlargement

 Reviewed by: Specialist doctors from the quality team at Elfcare

-Prostate enlargement, known as benign prostatic hyperplasia (BPH), is a noncancerous increase in prostate size.
-It commonly occurs with aging and can affect urinary function.
-BPH is not cancer but may share similar symptoms.
+Prostate enlargement, known as benign prostatic hyperplasia (BPH), is a noncancerous enlargement of the prostate gland that occurs with ageing.
+As the prostate grows, it can press on the urethra and bladder, causing urinary symptoms.
+BPH is not cancer and does not increase cancer risk, but both conditions can coexist and share similar symptoms, making proper assessment important.